DP1 – Testing Energy-Efficient Magnet Solution

 Specific objective:

-Evaluate the benefits of replacing traditional electromagnets with permanent magnets in an existing accelerator system.
+Evaluate the benefits of replacing electromagnets with permanent magnets in an accelerator system.

 Demonstrator set-up: